InstructABSA: Instruction Learning for Aspect Based Sentiment Analysis: Conclusion

 \section{Conclusion}

-In this work, we proposed \name{}, an instruction-tuned modeling approach for all subtasks of ABSA.
-Our findings show that \name{} surpassed the previous scores using a significantly smaller model than previous approaches.
-We further analyzed the performance of the approach in cross-domain and joint-domain settings, revealing several interesting findings.
+We proposed \name{}, an instruction-tuned modeling approach for all subtasks of ABSA.
+Our findings show that \name{} surpassed the previous scores on several tasks and achieved competitive scores on the rest using a significantly smaller model than previous approaches.
+We further analyzed the performance of the approach along several lines of enquiry revealing several interesting findings.
 Finally, we release our code and hope that our work will encourage further research in this direction.